 He needed to forget.
 I needed to remember.
 For him, only the present moment would set him free.
 For me, the key lies buried in the past.

 But it also seeks to find a universal truth,

 She knows the horrible truth that, while suffering is universal, the world cares more about some people’s suffering than others.

-This is the memoir of a woman who has worked hard to work things out.
+This is the memoir of a woman who has worked hard to come to terms with her family’s past.
 An intelligent, caring woman who has been brave enough to expose her soul, her fears and her inner life for us all to see.